Plenary Speakers

 Bio: I am currently an associate professor (Maître de conférences) in economics at ELMI – Graduate School of Economics and Management, Université Côte d’Azur and a member of the Groupe de Recherche en Droit, Economie, Gestion (GREDEG, CNRS laboratory, UMR 7321) in Sophia Antipolis.
 For the current academic year 2025-2026, I am on a part-time délégation at Inria with the Neo team, Sophia Antipolis.
 My research interests lie in behavioral economics, with a particular focus on game theory as a tool for modeling and analyzing interactive decision making of economic agents.
 My methodology is mostly theoretical (with insights from mathematical optimization and operations research techniques) and, more recently, experimental.
 I am also interested in the computational aspects linked to the complexity of studying these interactions.
 My main domains of applications are (i) voting systems, social choice and cooperation (ii) personal data, privacy issues and the digital economy, (iii) graphs and hypergraphs, and (iv) routinization and creativity.

-Keynote title: “Hypergraphs, clustering and games”
+Keynote title: “Hypergraphs, clustering and games (joint work with Konstantin Avrachenkov)”

 Shmuel Zaks (Technion, Israel)